Samsung Galaxy Z Flip 7: Camera

-Both the Galaxy Z Flip 7 and Z Flip 7 FE feature a dual rear camera system comprising a 50 MP wide-angle sensor with optical image stabilization (OIS) and Dual Pixel autofocus, along with a 12 MP ultra-wide sensor offering a 123-degree field of view.
-Supported camera features include LED flash, HDR, and panorama.
-Video recording is available in 4K, Full HD, and HD resolutions, with frame rates of up to 240 fps depending on the mode.
+The Galaxy Z Flip 7 features a dual rear camera system, comprising a 50 MP wide-angle sensor (with optical image stabilization (OIS) and Dual Pixel autofocus) and a 12 MP ultra-wide sensor (offering a 123-degree field of view).
+Camera features include LED flash, HDR, and panorama.

 The front-facing camera is a 10 MP sensor with HDR support and 4K video recording at 30 and 60 fps.